 This year I’m thinking about the greatest gift I have ever received.
 The first birthday I can remember was my fourth birthday when I received a rake, hoe and shovel set from my paternal grandmother.
 I spent hours digging up our yard – which I’m sure my parents loved.
 On my twelfth birthday I got a Trek mountain bike which I used for my newspaper route and did several TOSRV bike tours with my father.

 My two greatest gifts however weren’t really birthday gifts, though one was around my birthday.
 The first I received almost eleven years ago and the second I received almost two years later; my two boys.

 I had no experience with children at all before I had them, but always knew I wanted kids.
 I had never so much as changed a diaper prior to my first son.
 By the time my second son rolled in the door, I asked myself what I was so stressed about with the first.
 Then came the amazing little moments, such as the one below where my youngest son made “alphabet soup” for the family.

 They are the greatest, most amazing gifts I have ever received and the most breathtaking experience I have ever had.
-I may be an writer, an IT professional, a voiceover artist and an artist, but the one thing I am the most proud of – is being a father.
+I may be a writer, an IT professional, a voiceover artist, and an artist, but the one thing I am the proudest of – is being a father.

 My most cherished gift is my friends and family.
 You can easily count them in numbers but have never ending worth to me.
 We stand as a bunch of weird, crazy social outcasts but we all stand together in a way most blood relatives would never understand.